Jacopo

 Email: jamidei@uoc.edu

 In recent years, I have been working as a PhD researcher and Research Fellow in Mathematical Logic and Computational Linguistics.
 In November 2012 I took on a PhD in Philosophy and Mathematical Logic at the Scuola Normale Superiore (SNS) of Pisa.
 My main research areas have been Computability Theory and Probability Theory.
 In 2016 I won an Erasmus+ Mobility Consortium Talent at Work Traineeship Mobility grant, which was used for a traineeship (from March to September) at the AI software solutions company ExB in Leipzig (Germany).
 My interest in Machine Learning stems from that experience which strongly motivated me to pursue a career in Machine Learning for NLP.
 Accordingly, I began a PhD in Computational Linguistics at The Open University (UK).
 For my PhD, I focused on the Reliability of Human Evaluation of Natural Language Generation (NLG) Systems.
 After my PhD, I won a position, running from Jan.
 2021 to Apr.
 2023, as a research fellow on the Opening Up Minds: Engaging Dialogue Generated from Argument Maps project.
 The project, which addressed the problem of fostering open-mindedness in debates, was a collaboration among The Open University, the University of Sheffield, the University of Cambridge and the Cambridge Research Laboratory, Toshiba Europe.
-Since June 2023 I have been a Postdoctoral Fellow at Universitat Oberta de Catalunya (UOC) where I joined the Artificial Intelligence and Data for Society (AID4So) group.
-In this new appointment, I focus my research on the ethical application of AI.
-In this vein, I started an ongoing collaboration with psychologist and researcher Rubén Nieto (full-time professor at UOC).
-This collaboration focuses on the intersection of AI (particularly LLMs), and psychology.
-To date, our focus has mainly been on: 1) assessing classical psychological constructs in OpenAIs GPT models in a multilingual setting, 2) simulating personas and evaluating the psychometric properties of classical questionnaires designed to assess personality, also in this case in a multilingual setting and 3) use LLMs to aiding clinicians in their assessment of patients with pain.
+Since June 2023, I have been a Postdoctoral Fellow at Universitat Oberta de Catalunya (UOC, Spain), where I joined the Artificial Intelligence and Data for Society (AID4So) group.
+In my current appointment, my research is dedicated to advancing the ethical, fair, and explainable application of AI by integrating psychological theory with AI, particularly Large Language Models (LLMs).
+Within this scope, I explore four main areas: computational social science (leveraging LLMs to generate synthetic personas), eLearning (employing personalised LLMs to facilitate collaborative problem-solving), eHealth (utilising LLMs to assist clinicians in assessing patients with pain and patients in pain narration) and Explainable AI (grounding LLMs' behaviour through psychological constructs).